Heirloom Seal of the Realm: Creation

 The Seal was carved from jade because, in ancient China, jade was symbolic of the inner beauty within humans.
 Many tombs and burials from ancient China contained decorative jade, including a jade burial suit unearthed in 1968 that belonged to a Han prince, Liu Sheng.
 During the Han dynasty, the Chinese associated jade with immortality to a point where some individuals attempted to drink jade in liquid form to gain eternal life.
 This association further complements the idea of the Mandate of Heaven and why the Seal was carved in jade, China's most valued material for thousands of years.

-The Romance of the Three Kingdoms says that Liu Bang, who became the first Han emperor, saw a Phoenix sitting on a rock and presented the rock to Xiang Yu, the king of Chu, who split the stone in two with his sword and found the jade with which the seal was carved.